heistp/irtt/README.md

 _Concrete tasks..._

-- Add a less threatening error message for oversized results buffers than `panic: runtime error: makeslice: cap out of range`
 - Show IPDV in text output during test
 - Make some doc improvements:
   - Add faq about why I use wildcard addresses